What Are Platelets?

 Facts about platelets

-do a blood test called a complete blood count to find out if your bone marrow
+do a blood test called a complete blood count (CBC) to find out if your bone marrow

 A normal platelet count is 150,000 to 450,000 platelets per microliter of blood.

-Risk for bleeding develops if a platelet count
+Your risk for spontaneous bleeding (without being cut) develops if a platelet count

-Some people make too many platelets and can have platelet counts from 500,000 to
+Some people make too many platelets.
+They can have platelet counts from 500,000 to

 What happens if your platelet count is high or low